 Human Capital Constraints

-Despite strides being made bridge the gap, a shortage of skilled professionals in the ICT sector is another significant challenge.
+Despite strides being made to bridge the gap, a shortage of skilled professionals in the ICT sector is another significant challenge.
 The lack of digital literacy and advanced technical skills among the workforce limits the capacity of local businesses to fully leverage digital technologies and participate in the digital economy.

 Limited Access to Capital